Harare Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Zimbabwe without a visa for tourism or business purposes
+Citizens of select countries can enter Zimbabwe for tourism without a visa.

 Arrival Process